timeXplain -- A Framework for Explaining the Predictions of Time Series Classifiers

-For \texttt{SHAP}~\cite{lundberg17}, the black-box ML model to be interpreted is a function $f \colon I \rightarrow \mathbb{R}$ from the input space $I$.
-For a classification task, we employ one such function $f^c$ for each class $c$, outputting the probability that the input belongs to that class.
+\texttt{SHAP} views the black-box ML model to be interpreted as a function $f \colon I \rightarrow \mathbb{R}$ from the input space $I$~\cite{lundberg17}.
+For a classification task, there is one such function $f^c$ for each class $c$, outputting the probability that the input belongs to $c$.
 Intuitively, \texttt{SHAP} ``disables'' portions of the specimen $\x \in I$, called \emph{fragments}, yielding a \emph{perturbed specimen} $\z\in I$ and then computes $f(\z)$.
-Doing this multiple times with different fragments explores the behavior of the prediction function $f$ in the vicinity of the specimen.
-Using the gained insight, an interpretable linear model is built that approximates the original model near $x$.
+Repeating this with different fragments explores the behavior of the model $f$ in the vicinity of the specimen.
+Using that insight, an interpretable linear model $g$ is built that approximates the original model near $\x$.
 This is illustrated in Figure~\ref{fig:local expl intuition}.
-The interpretable linear model then allows us to estimate the \emph{impact} that each fragment of $\x$ has on the prediction $f(\x)$.
-One thus needs a way to divide $\x$ into some $d'$ fragments that can be disabled individually.
-This is formalized as the space of \emph{simplified inputs} $I' = \{0, 1\}^{d'}$.
-Each 1 or 0 in $\z' \in I'$ respectively stands for an activated or deactivated fragment of the specimen $\x$.
-The actual deactivation of fragments is done by a \emph{mapping function} ${h_{\x} \colon I' \rightarrow I; \z' \mapsto \z}$.
+From $g$, we obtain the \emph{impact} of each fragment.
+It estimates the average $f(\x) - f(\z)$ over all $\z$ with the fragment disabled.
+We call the estimation quality \emph{fidelity} or \emph{faithfulness} of the impacts to the model $f$.
+To formalize dividing $\x$ into some $d'$ fragments that can be disabled individually, we introduce the space of \emph{simplified inputs} $I' = \{0, 1\}^{d'}$.
+Notation with a prime refers to this space.
+Each 1 or 0 in $\z' \in I'$ respectively stands for an enabled or disabled fragment of the specimen $\x$.
+The actual disabling of fragments is done by a \emph{mapping function} ${h_{\x} \colon I' \rightarrow I; \z' \mapsto \z}$.
 We require that evaluating $h_{\x}$ on the all-ones vector $\1 \in I'$ recovers the unperturbed specimen $h_{\x}(\1) = \x$.

 \begin{definition} An \emph{explanation model} with respect to a mapping function $h_{\x}$ is a linear regression model $g \colon I' \rightarrow \mathbb{R}$ with the \emph{impact vector} $\p \in \mathbb{R}^{d'}$ such that $g(\1) = f(x)$ and $g(\z') = f(h_{\x}(\0)) + \sum_{k=1}^{d'} \p_k \z'_k$ for all $\z' \in I'$, where $\0 \in I'$ is the zero vector.
 The set of all possible explanation models is denoted by $G$. \end{definition}